 Yeah.

-There's two good studies.
+Right, yeah, there's two good studies.

-Uh and then there's the Monsignai system here in New York City, where similar results were found.
+There's the Henry Ford study in Detroit, and then there's the Mount Sinai system here in New York City, where similar results were found.

 26% baseline mortality was cut in half.

-Now these are retrospective trials, but that's a big difference.
+Now, these are retrospective trials, but that's a big difference.

 You don't want to ignore that.

-Uh we don't know for sure, but that's the theoretical reason, and that's why combining zinc with it seems to have the benefit in this paper that everyone will be reading about in a couple days once it gets published.
+We don't know for sure, but that's the theoretical reason, and that's why combining zinc with it seems to have the benefit in this paper that everyone will be reading about in a couple days once it gets published.

 So that's with the hydroxychloroquine.

-Yeah, zithromycin uh works for two potential reasons.
+Yeah, azithromycin works for two potential reasons.

 It may potentiate a lot of the other things going on, but it also directly deals with any infections that may be going on.

-And in the studies in both China and France, when they did cat scans on the chests of the patients, which we don't always do here, but they do in those countries.
+And in the studies in both China and France, when they did CAT scans on the chests of the patients, which we don't always do here, but they do in those countries, half the patients had lung infiltrates, had opacity in their lungs reflecting early pneumonia.

-And the most compelling collect collection of data is from this Marseille group, Didier Rolls group, where that's what he did.
+And the most compelling collection of data is from this Marseille group, Didier Rolls group, where that's what he did.

-Now he's adding zinc to it, and that seems to be the triple therapy.
+And that seems to be the triple therapy.

-I really wish someone would just finish a clinical trial, a well-done clinical trial, with you know, everyone in enrolled the same way, early treatment as you pointed out, to to once and for all give us an idea if there's benefit or not, because right now we're dealing with with all kinds of innuendos, and it creates a lot of confusion in the minds of patients, which is why I've been frustrated as you have about the politicization of this.
+I really wish someone would just finish a clinical trial, a well-done clinical trial, with everyone enrolled the same way, early treatment, as you pointed out, to once and for all give us an idea if there's benefit or not.

-If you don't know the answer, and sometimes you just don't, as a doctor, you've got to give your best judgment, and you don't want that colored by what they happen to read the paper that morning.
+If you don't know the answer, and sometimes you just don't, as a doctor, you've got to give your best judgment.

-I mean, that's the thing, and you know, there's been so much politics is just wrapped uh its arms around this, and it's been hurtful.
+And, you know, there's been so much politics has just wrapped its arms around this, and it's been hurtful.

 Now, on top of all of that, there have been some really dumb decisions.

-Uh masks are patriotic, I'm wearing a mask, but I need to.
+I'm wearing a mask, but I need to.

-Because you can't get around them unless you've been tested for COVID-19, which by the way, I think is the right thing to do for both of them.
+Now, the two people in the country that don't need to wear a mask are Joe Biden and Donald Trump, because you can't get around them unless you've been tested for COVID-19, which, by the way, I think is the right thing to do for both of them.

 And you and I have gone over this like crazy.